jurf/jurf.github.io/_posts/2017-08-13-scribus-nightly-and-development-flatpaks.md

 ---
 layout: post
-title: Scribus Nightly & Development are Now Available as Flatpaks
+title: Scribus Nightly & Development are now available as Flatpaks
 ---

 **Update:** Scribus is now available on [Flathub][7]; the nightlies are